Darius Eubanks

-Darius Eubanks (born July 12, 1991) is an American football outside linebacker who is currently a free agent.
+Darius Eubanks (born July 12, 1991) is an American former professional football linebacker.
+He is currently the linebackers coach for the Georgia Tech Yellow Jackets, a position he has held since 2025.
 He was signed by the Minnesota Vikings as an undrafted free agent in 2013.
 He played college football at Georgia Southern.

-Early years
+Early life

 He attended Thomson High School.
 He was selected to the First Team Augusta Chronicle/WJBF All-Area twice at defensive back.
 He was a two-time All-State pick by the Atlanta Journal-Constitution.
 He earned First Team honors his senior year in high school.

 College career

 He was selected to the SoCon All-Freshman team in his freshman season.

 Professional career

 Minnesota Vikings

 On April 30, 2013, he signed with the Minnesota Vikings as an undrafted free agent.

 On August 31, 2013, he was released.

 Cleveland Browns

 On September 2, 2013, he signed with Cleveland Browns to join the practice squad.
 On October 26, 2013, he was promoted to the active roster from the practice squad.
 The Browns placed Eubanks on injured reserve with a shoulder injury on August 26, 2014.

 On August 9, 2015, Eubanks was waived.